+Hulu has a lot of great movies - here are the 25 best films on the streaming service.
 In an age of options, less feels like more.
 While Netflix has an ever-expanding library, Hulu offers a more focused collection of great movies.
 Because volume isn’t the objective, Hulu succeeds in curating a batch of excellent films.

-There are the Academy Awards classics like Terms of Endearment and Rocky, the arthouse darlings like Babel and The Hunt, and the pure entertainment gems like Raiders of the Lost Ark and Goon.
-Hulu keeps it simple and offers something for everybody.
+There are the iconic classics like The Matrix and Lethal Weapon, the arthouse darlings like Sorry to Bother You and Punch-Drunk Love, and the pure entertainment gems like The Fifth Element and Shrek.
+Hulu keeps it simple, and offers something for everybody.
 Here are the 25 best movies that you can watch on Hulu right now.

 While it slipped through awards season without much hype, Detroit remains one of 2017’s best films.
 Rotten Tomatoes awarded it an 84% for its “gut-wrenching dramatization of a tragic chapter” in American history.
 Director Kathryn Bigelow tackles the 1967 incident in Motor City with aplomb, deftly guiding a sprawling cast (led by John Boyega and Will Poulter) through a maze of tension, bigotry, and survival.
 Detroit streams exclusively on Hulu.

-The second feature to be directed by award magnet filmmaker Alexander Payne, Election is based on Tom Perotta's 1998 novel of the same name, and takes a darkly comic look at high school life through the lens of a hotly contested election for student body president.
+The second feature to be directed by award magnet filmmaker Alexander Payne (and one of three on Hulu), Election is based on Tom Perotta's 1998 novel of the same name, and takes a darkly comic look at high school life through the lens of a hotly contested election for student body president.
 Reese Witherspoon stars as Tracy Flick - an ambitious overachiever who sets her sights on the office - while Matthew Broderick plays frustrated teacher Jim McAllister, who makes it his mission to try and crush the often manipulative girl's dreams.

 Any dedicated horror fan has surely had their soul torn apart multiple times by Hellraiser's Pinhead (Doug Bradley) by this point.
 Director Clive Barker (adapting his own novella) crafted one of the most enduring tales of terror to come out of the 1980s, spawning one of the longest-running horror franchises out there as well.
 Hellraiser may only have a 68% rating on Rotten Tomatoes, but it's a certified classic of the genre, and needs to be watched by anyone who enjoys a good fright flick.
 Direct sequel Hellbound: Hellraiser II is also part of Hulu's roster.